trebaud/trebaud.github.io/content/posts/bug-bounty-management-101.md

 * rules regarding tester identifiers: account name pattern, user agent, request headers
 * potential restrictions on the amount of request per second with automated tools
-* general code of conduct
+* a general code of conduct

 It is also good practice to have a safe harbor policy.
 A safe harbor is a set of guidelines or rules with the purpose of protecting security researchers or ethical hackers participating in the program.
 Bounty hunters will feel safe in reporting potentially damaging vulnerabilities without fearing being subject to legal action by your organization.

 Also include some generic recommendations to testers.
-This will help less experienced testers to up their reporting game and help you as a triager in reducing the amount of noise and parse through submissions in a faster and more efficient way.
+This will help less experienced testers up their reporting game and help you as a triager by reducing the amount of noise.
 Some examples of good recommendations could be things like:

 * asking them to provide detailed submissions with steps on how to reproduce the issue.
 * asking them to explain the impact of the security issue.
 This is actually quite crucial as a lot of bounty hunters approach a bug bounty as they would a regular pentest (maybe because most of them are pentesters?).
-Ask them to provide the real business impact of a potential vulnerability.
+Ask them to describe the real business impact of a potential vulnerability.
 Reporting on an isolated security control issue without real impact won’t matter to you, but being able to chain different security issues in a way that affects the crown jewels of your business is highly relevant.
 * asking them to follow a responsible disclosure policy (do not post on social media for example).
-* asking them to not affect other users' accounts or PII, they can create different tester accounts to test for access control issues for example.
+* asking them to avoid affecting other users' accounts or PII, they can create different tester accounts to test for access control issues for example.

 ## Scope

 Every bug bounty program should have a clear scope listing all the types of systems, assets and applications that are eligible for testing.
-As such the scope will typically include a list of domains, subdomains, endpoints or executables that your organization wishes hackers to take a look at.
+As such the scope will typically include a list of domains, subdomains, api endpoints or executables that your organization wishes hackers to take a look at.
 By definition all other assets related to your organization are out of bounds.

 The scope should also include a set of restrictions related to the type of security issues that should not be reported upon.
 This is very important otherwise you will get a lot of reports about things you don’t care about.
 From experience even having a clear scope sometimes doesn’t stop security researchers from submitting on out of scope stuff.
-It is quite annoying and time consuming from an internal perspective but comes from good intentions most of the time IMO.
-That is one of the big advantages of managed platforms btw, they sort through the noise for you and allow you to focus on the gold nuggets.
+It can be quite annoying and time consuming from an internal perspective but comes from good intentions most of the time IMO.
+That is one of the big advantages of managed platforms btw, they sort through the noise for you and allow you to focus on the more interesting and relevant submissions.

 Common themes that are usually out of scope in BBs: